orb-lang/helm/doc/md/helm/premise.md

 # Premise

-A Premise is a view over a round, with the addition of a status \(accept, reject, ignore, etc, exact valid values vary by context\) and possibly a title\.
+A Premise is a view over a round, with the addition of a status \(accept, watch, ignore, etc, exact valid values vary by context\) and possibly a title\.
-It may be worth separating run\-review premises \(with one set of valid status values and no title\) from session premises \(with a different set of statuses and a title\), but we'll start with leaving that behavior in the relevant Agent\.

 This means that the premise behaves as though it has the round itself in
 \`\_\_index\`, in addition to its own cassette of methods\. \(This is related to